What is accreditation?

 What happens if an action in the NSQHS Standards is not met?

-If an action is not met at the first assessment by the accrediting agency, the health service organisation usually has 60 business days to make improvements.
-In 2019, during transition to the second edition of the NSQHS Standards, health service organisations have 80 business days.
+If an action is not met at the first assessment by the accrediting agency, the health service organisation has 60 business days to make improvements.
 If at the final assessment the action is still not met, the health service organisation will not be awarded accreditation.
 All actions must be met to achieve accreditation.

 If a health service organisation is not awarded accreditation, various sanctions may apply depending on the extent and the type of actions that were not met.
-Any health service organisation that does not achieve accreditation must undergo full assessment within 12 months to continue to be able to operate.
+These sanctions may include administrative oversight by the regulator, loss of licences and/or loss of funding.
+Any health service organisation that does not achieve accreditation must undergo a reassessment to all eight NSQHS Standards within 12 months to continue to be able to operate.

 How can a consumer be involved in the accreditation process?

-As a consumer, you have the opportunity to be involved at several points in the process.
+As a consumer, you have the opportunity to be involved at several points in the standards implementation and accreditation processes.
 A health service organisation may encourage you to be involved in a variety of ways, including by:

 - Seeking your advice about safety and quality issues through complaints or feedback processes